From single-cell variability to population growth: Appendix E: High-order correction of the population growth rate

-In the main text, we show that the asymptotic formula of population growth rate derived from the random growth rate model without time-additive noise provides a very good approximation to the situation even with finite time-additive noise.
-Here we generalize the cell size regulation parameter introduced in the main text to the more general case controlled by a continuous parameter $0<\alpha\leq 1$,
+In the main text, we show that the asymptotic formula of population growth rate derived from the random-growth-rate model without time-additive or size-additive noise provides a very good approximation to the situation even with finite time-additive and size-additive noise to the leading order.

-Here $V_0$ is a constant, $V_b$ is the cell volume at cell birth, and $V_d$ is the attempted cell volume at division.
-We have shown before that for small $\sigma_{\lambda}^2$, the size regulation parameter, $\alpha$ does not affect the population growth rate \cite{Lin2017}.